 College of Engineering students participate in a variety of activities, including projects and competitions on local, regional, and national levels.
 Members of student organizations coordinate events which include speakers, conferences, a college-wide open house, and an annual engineering exposition.
 Virginia Tech College of Engineering students are leaders in many organizations and athletic teams both on- and off-campus.
 Students can also participate in residential theme housing programs designed for engineering students.
 For more information on Hypatia or Galileo, see www.eng.vt.edu/academics/ceed_learn_com.php.

-All undergraduate engineering degree programs in the College of Engineering, except construction engineering and management, are accredited by the Engineering Accreditation Commission or the Computing Accreditation Commission of ABET, 111 Market Place, Suite 1050, Baltimore, MD 21202-4012; phone: 410/347-7700.
+All undergraduate degree programs in the College of Engineering are accredited by the Engineering Accreditation Commission (for engineering degree programs) or the Computing Accreditation Commission (for computer science) of ABET.

 Virginia Tech is one of a handful of schools offering a formal freshman engineering program, taught by full-time faculty members whose primary responsibility is to teach and advise entering freshmen.
 By providing a solid foundation, this first-year program helps freshmen choose and succeed in a College of Engineering degree program.